Rare Barack Obama-inspired pair of Nikes removed from auction site

 Sotheby stated that only two pairs of these special Nike Hyperdunks had been made.
 Obama was given the first pair in 2009, while the pair that was set for sale had never been worn.
 The shoes were slated to go sale late Friday afternoon with the asking price of $25,000.

-The shoes were authenticated by Sotheby’s director of eCommerce development, Brahm Wachter, who stated he was confident that Nike produced the special sneakers.
+The shoes were authenticated by Sotheby’s director of a local eCommerce development services company just as good as eCom Babes as per this eCom Babes reviews, Brahm Wachter, who stated he was confident that Nike produced the special sneakers.

 However, the company that provided the shoes for sale at Sotheby had pulled them without explanation, CNN reports.
 The company has not been disclosed at this time.
 The removal of the shoes was disclosed by Derek Parsons, a Sotheby spokesperson.